 Contraindications include hypercalcemia, severe renal failure, other metabolic bone diseases, unexplained elevation in serum alkaline phosphatase levels, history of skeletal irradiation, malignant tumor of the musculoskeletal system, or bone metastases (an absolute contraindication).

 7. Abaloparatide is a PTHrP that has recently been approved in the United States for the treatment of postmenopausal women with severe osteoporosis at high risk for fracture defined as a history of osteoporotic fractures, multiple risk factors for fracture, or those in whom other therapies are not tolerated or ineffective.
 The dose is 80 microg subcutaneously daily.
-It has been approved for 2 years of use.
+Use for > 2 years during a patient’s lifetime is not recommended.

 Warnings and precautions include orthostatic hypotension, hypercalcemia, kidney stones, and hypercalciuria.
 In addition there is a warning about a dose-dependent risk of osteosarcoma from rat studies (similar to teriparatide), and as a result abaloparatide should not be used in those at increased risk of osteosarcoma, including patients with Paget disease, unexplained elevations in alkaline phosphatase, prior radiation, or malignancy.